Consultations In Essex

 We did

-The adoption of the Waste Strategy for Essex will be subject to a separate decision by each partnership council, ECC plans to adopt a final version of the Waste Strategy in summer 2024.
+The adoption of the Waste Strategy for Essex will be subject to a separate decision by each partnership council.
+Councils in the Essex Waste Partnership are planning to take decisions during Summer 2024.
+ECC took a decision to adopt the waste strategy on 23 July 2024.

 We asked